D. L. Wilson

-Donis "D. L." Wilson (born January 1, 1965) is an American former professional stock car racing driver.
-He last competed part-time in the ARCA Menards Series East, driving the No. 39 Toyota for CW Motorsports, and the No. 10 Toyota for Fast Track Racing.
+Donis "D. L." Wilson (born January 1, 1965) is an American professional stock car racing driver.
+He currently competes part-time in the NASCAR Craftsman Truck Series, driving the No. 93 Chevrolet Silverado RST for Costner Motorsports, and part-time in the ARCA Menards Series, driving the No. 01/11 Ford for Fast Track Racing.

 Racing career

+NASCAR Craftsman Truck Series

+On August 6, 2026, it was announced that Wilson will drive the No. 93 Chevrolet for Costner Motorsports at New Hampshire.

 ARCA Menards Series

 Wilson would get his start in the series in 2017 with Fast Track Racing for a test session, after a deal with another team failed to materialize.

 Wilson would get his debut in 2018 at Nashville Fairgrounds Speedway, retiring and finishing 25th due to ignition problems.
 Since then, he has made at least one start in every season since then, with him greatly expanding his schedule in 2021, racing fourteen of the twenty races that year.
 Wilson would get his first top-ten at the 2021 Allen Crowe 100, finishing tenth.

 Political career

 Wilson would try and run as a Republican for McLennan County Commissioner, second precinct in 2018.
 Wilson would try and push for a better mental health system and drug system to stop drugs, along with a campaign for better roads in the local area.
 In the Republican primary, he would win, receiving 1,116 votes, or 64.36% of the votes cast.
 He would face off against Democrat Patricia Chisolm-Miller.
 Wilson would lose the election, only earning 4,573 votes, or 43% of the ballots compared to Chisolm-Miller's 6,016 votes, or 57% of the ballots.
 Wilson would blame Democrat straight-ticket voting for the reason of his loss.